11 companies propose guiding principles for self-driving vehicles

 Self-driving standards

 There’s nothing overtly objectionable about Safety First For Automated Driving (SaFD) — at least not at first glance.
-The abstract notes that it’s intended as a summary of “widely-known” level 3 and level 4 automated driving, ostensibly with an eye to developing a “generic baseline” that might become an industry-wide standard.
+The abstract notes that it’s intended as a summary of “widely known” level 3 and level 4 automated driving, ostensibly with an eye to developing a “generic baseline” that might become an industry-wide standard.
 (The Society of Automotive Engineers defines level 3 cars as those that can manage driving with only occasional human intervention, and level 4 as vehicles operating safely without oversight in select conditions.)

 To this end, SaFD advocates 12 guiding principles of automated driving: